cloudflare/cloudflare-docs/products/workers/src/content/examples/signing-requests.md

     ["verify"],
   )

-  // Extract the query parameters you need and run the HMAC algorithm on the
+  // Extract the query parameters we need and run the HMAC algorithm on the
-  // parts of the request you are authenticating: the path and the expiration
+  // parts of the request we are authenticating: the path and the expiration
   // timestamp.
+It is crucial to pad the input data, for example, by adding a symbol
-  const expiry = Number(url.searchParams.get("expiry"))
+  // in-between the two fields that can never occur on the right side.
+In this
-  const dataToAuthenticate = url.pathname + expiry
+  // case, use the @ symbol to separate the fields. const expiry = Number(url.searchParams.get("expiry")) const dataToAuthenticate = `${url.pathname}@${expiry}`

   // The received MAC is Base64-encoded, so you have to go to some trouble to
   // get it into a buffer type that crypto.subtle.verify() can read.